 - Comparison shopping

-- Ratings on easy-to-understand labels
+- Standardized performance ratings on easy-to-understand labels

-- Established pathways to qualify for incentives
+- Established pathways to qualify for incentives and rebates